Canova Monument, Basilica di Santa Maria dei Frari Gloriosa dei Frari

 The Architectural Historian, David Watkin provides some context for the monument: ‘This beautiful, moving, and alarming, celebration of death, commemorating the greatest classical artist of his day, can be seen appropriately as the realisation of the visionary neo-classical architects of the eighteenth century.
 These range from unexecuted projects such as the megalomaniac pyramidal cenotaphs of Boullée in the 1780s and Brongniart’s design for the cemetery of Père Lachaise in Paris of c.1812, to Schinkel’s design for the 1816 production in Berlin of Mozart’s The Magic Flute, where a pyramid rises from the light of the sun behind a giant shadowy statue of Osiris.

-- The condition of the Canova Monument had deteriorated over many years.
+- The condition of the Canova Monument has deteriorated over many years.

-- Diagnostic work by the firm of Ottorino Nonfarmale srl was carried out under the direction of the Venice heritage authorities in 2020.
+- Diagnostic work, funded by Venice in Peril was carried out by the firm of Ottorino Nonfarmale srl under the direction of the Venice heritage authorities in 2020.

-- Damp and salt have risen through the monument to cause severe staining and flaking of the statuary, due to earlier barrier treatments, and the front of the monument had subsided.
+- Damp and salt have risen through the monument, causing severe staining from iron cramps and flaking and crumbling of the marble surfaces.
+Historic conservation treatments exacerbated the problems preventing the marble from breathing.
+And the front of the monument had also shifted forwards.

 - Built as a memorial to Antonio Canova, (1757-1822) celebrated sculptor, cultural diplomat and conservator.